donaldbell/zipcar-pi-zero-guide/projects/panda-cam-monitor.md

-Panda Cam Monitor
+Boot to YouTube Live Cam
 =================

 Description
 -------------------
 Using [Raspbian's][raspbian-site] startup settings, you can configure your Raspberry Pi Zero to start up and launch the web browser in fullscreen for a webpage of your choice.
-At Zipcar, we're fans of the San Diego Zoo's Giant Panda Cam (but you can use this tutorial to set up a monitor for any site you wish).
+In this forked version I'll use a URL that (at the moment) is streaming from downtown Tokyo.
+Using the same URL format, you can substitute in any YouTube video ID and get full screen playback in Chrome.

 Time estimate
 -------------